mkuhlmann/top-secret/README.md

 ## Installing

-Clone the repository, and ether install composer dependenies manually or simply run `php install.php`.
+Clone the repository, and ether install composer dependencies manually or simply run `php update.php`.
 Then create a `config/local.php` file and with the same structure as the `config/default.php` file to configure the service.

 Updating is as simple as running a `git clone`.